 “There is nobody willing to listen to people like me.
 Nobody represents our interests anymore.
 The Labour Party has vanished.”

-Raisa Galea spoke with Emmanuel Psaila, former Marine Estimator at Malta Drydocks.
+Raisa Galea asked Emmanuel Psaila, former Marine Estimator at Malta Drydocks, to share his perspective on migration and workers’ rights.

 Image: Emmanuel Psaila (left) with MDD apprentices in 1976.